 }

-Mistake #5: manual inlining without automation tools
+Mistake #5: Manual CSS inlining without automation tools

-The Solution: automated CSS inlining pipeline
+The solution: an automated CSS inlining pipeline

 const gulp = require('gulp');